Distinguished Master's Thesis Award

 - The effective date of the degree award or the completion of master's degree requirements and thesis must be within the fall, spring and summer semesters of the prior academic year.
-For example, students nominated in fall 2016 must have completed their degree and dissertation in fall 2015, spring 2016 or summer 2016.
+For example, students nominated in fall 2017 must have completed their degree and thesis in fall 2016, spring 2017 or summer 2017.

 - Students who earned a doctorate or comparable research degree in any discipline prior to writing the master’s thesis are not eligible.
 However, recipients of a first professional degree (MD, DVM, JD, M. Arch.) awarded prior to the writing of the thesis may be nominated.